percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 4567

-This variable sets the port on which the Galera listens for connections from other nodes.
+This variable sets the port on which Galera listens for connections from other nodes.
 Setting this value incorrectly would stop the node from communicating with other nodes.

 .. variable:: cert.log_conflicts